 Your course is free* if you are:

-- If you are aged between 16 and 18 years of age on 31st August 2016 and studying full time, your course will be fully funded and is therefore free
+- If you are aged 16, 17 or 18 years of age on 31st August 2018 and are studying full time, your course will be fully funded and is therefore free.

-- If you are aged 19 – 23 and studying at level 3 and do not already hold a qualification at level 3 then your course will be fully funded and is therefore free
+- If you are aged 19-23 and you are studying at level 2 and you have not previously attained a full Level 2 qualification (or you are studying an entry or level 1 qualification to help you progress to a full level 2 qualification), your course will be fully funded and is therefore free.

 The above excludes all designated Higher Education courses in partnership with the University of Sunderland.
 Other exemptions may apply.